MichaelVandi/connect-the-dots/README.md

 # Connect The Dots

-++Background:++ Hey!
+Hey!
 So I wanted to make a simple visual representation of the relationship between columns in a dataset.
 I couldn't find anything around the internet so I made this app.
 It simply renders dots and connects them (if you want).

 ## Dot Props